google/xls/docs_src/codegen_options.md

 -   `<input.ir>` is a positional argument giving the path to the ir file.
 -   `--top` specifies the top function or proc to codegen.
+-   `--codegen_options_proto=...` specifies the filename of a protobuf containing the arguments to supply codegen other than the scheduling arguments.
+Details can be found in codegen_flags.cc
+-   `--scheduling_options_proto=...` specifies the filename of a protobuf containing the scheduling arguments.
+Details can be found in scheduling_options_flags.cc

 # Output locations